 Work orders for drain maintenance, when compared against historical maintenance within the area work is proposed, would help establish the success or failure of the repairs.
-We anticipate the elimination of annual (or in some years twice annual) calls for repairs on the tile section to be replaced.
-Worked performed by Bob Myers Excavating will be inspected by Livingston County Drain Commissioner Staff.
 Work orders on this drain will be tracked through a program called Cityworks.

 Describe the internal controls (e.g., process documentation, procurement) that will be used to ensure use of funds is consistent with SLFRF guidance.
 Who will be responsible for data collection, compliance, and reporting for this project?